 These!
 Are!
 TROPES!:

 Absurdly Sharp Blade: Both sides hack a lot of limbs and heads off quite cleanly like a hot knife through butter, despite having only iron weapons.

-Acoustic License: At the end of the film, the narrator is revealed to be talking to an army of over a thousand men.
+Acoustic License: At the end of the film, the narrator is revealed to be talking to an army of over thirty thousand men.
 Somehow, the guys way in the back who are probably half a mile away, hear him perfectly fine.

 Adaptational Badass: Invoked slightly.
 The original comic was still filled with badasses but the movie version went straight into pure fantasy with monsters and combat feats that defy the laws of physics.
 The movie was more of a comic book than the comic book.